jcwatson/SEUseCases/README.md

-We have created an empty license.txt file for you.
+Original Comments:We have created an empty license.txt file for you.
 Well, actually, it says, "<Replace this text with the license you've chosen for your project.>" We recommend you edit this and include text for license terms under which you're making your code available.
 A good resource for open source licenses is the